Students gifted with a keen intellect and unwavering discipline may walk the path of the mage.

 Another option is to spend some time farming appropriate materials.

 Other useful skills and min/maxing:

-- Alchemy will keep you in mana and healing potions, as well as all sorts of other potions, elixers, etc. You get about 30% more effect and an hour extgra duration from your flasks and elixirs.
-Alchemists can also create a pretty nice trinket which provides additional healing and mana from effects which restore those.
+- Alchemy will keep you in mana and healing potions, as well as all sorts of other potions, elixers, etc. Alchemists can also create a pretty nice trinket which provides additional healing and mana from effects which restore those.

-- Inscription has several “off-hand” items that are very nice, as well as staves and the high-end shoulder inscriptions.
-You’ll get 520 Int and 100 Crit.
+- Inscription has several “off-hand” items that are very nice, as well as staves and the shoulder inscriptions, not to mention glyphs and fortune cards.

-- Nitro Boosts have their crit bonus removed and are applied to your belt.
+- Nitro Boosts are applied to your belt.

 - Lightweight head armor with special engineering sockets.
-You can choose from different tinker’s gears, each granting 600 pts of some secondary stat, such as Crit.
+You can choose from different tinker’s gears, each granting some pts of some secondary stat, such as Crit.

 - Cooking is very useful with all the healing and buffing foods it provides.

 - Herbalism, Mining, and skinning are good skills to have for gold creation or to feed one of the above crafts.
 Herbalism and mining also provide XP while you level up.

 Once you have the right build in mind for your Mage your next step is to get a full blown Mage leveling guide for the most effective (fastest) leveling.